 I have over 80 books published and have hit all the bestseller lists including the NY Times, Publishers Weekly, Wall Street Journal and USA Today.
 I’ve reached #1 on Amazon overall in paid fiction and repeatedly in science fiction with both my Area 51 and Atlantis series.
 I hit #2 nationally on Barnes & Noble.com with The Jefferson Allegiance.
 I’m the only male author on the Romance Writers of America Honor Roll which means, well, whatever.

-Bob has presented for over a thousand organizations both in the United States and internationally, including keynote presentations, all day workshops, and multi-day seminars.He presents not just on writing, but also his Who Dares Wins program which brings the tactics and strategies of Special Forces to the civilian world.
-Clients have included Ohio State University Nursing Program, Flexco, Grupo Bimbo corporate headquarters in Mexico, Boston SWAT, the CIA, Fortune-500, the Royal Danish Navy Frogman Corps, Microsoft, Rotary, IT Teams in Silicon Valley and more.
+I’ve presented for over a thousand organizations both in the United States and internationally, including keynote presentations, all day workshops, and multi-day seminars.
+I present not just on writing, but also my Who Dares Wins program which brings the tactics and strategies of Special Forces to the civilian world.
+Clients have included Ohio State University Nursing Program, Flexco, Grupo Bimbo corporate headquarters in Mexico City, Boston SWAT, the CIA, various Fortune-500 companies, the Royal Danish Navy Frogman Corps, Microsoft, Rotary, IT Teams in Silicon Valley and more.

 The latest from Bob

 A single event can have strange historical ripples.
 In 1702 a yellow fever epidemic wiped out 10% of the population in less than three months.
 This was five hundred people out of a population of five thousand.
 The city attempted to deal with recurrent outbreaks by...

 The streets of Southern Manhattan, including areas like the Financial District and the Village, are seen as disorganized or chaotic compared to the rest of Manhattan due to the way the city was developed historically.
 Most of Manhattan is in a grid that easily...